Jody Porter

 Jody Porter (born May 25, 1969) is an American musician.
-He was the lead guitarist of Grammy Award-nominated power pop band Fountains of Wayne.
-The band released four major label albums, including Welcome Interstate Managers on Virgin Records in 2003, an RIAA-certified Gold LP.
+He is best known as the lead guitarist of Grammy Award-nominated power pop band Fountains of Wayne.
+The band released four major label albums, including Welcome Interstate Managers on Virgin Records in 2003.
 The album spawned the hugely popular U.S. Top 40 hit and number one music video "Stacy's Mom".

+He also fronted the band The Belltower in the 1990s, as well as releasing five albums as a solo artist: Close to the Sun (2008), Month of Mondays (2013), Pacifier (2017), Waterways (2022) and Sunflowers, Vol. 1 (2024).

 Career

 Early career

-Porter played in nightclubs in Charleston as a teenager as a member of the cover band Foreign Aid.
+As a teenager, Porter fronted the band Foreign Aid, playing in nightclubs in Charleston.
+He also played in several local bands including a short-lived cover band called The Sound Committee, and The Waltons, performing original music.
+He later joined The Fields in 1989.

 The Belltower

-Known for his impressive virtuoso abilities and British guitar pop playing style, Porter first garnered attention fronting and writing the songs for London-based band The Belltower in the early 1990s.
+Known for his impressive virtuoso abilities and British guitar pop playing style, Porter first garnered attention fronting and writing the songs for London-based band The Belltower in the early 1990s, along with Britta Phillips.
 Although the band created a buzz for itself in the UK, including Melody Maker and NME singles of the week, their singles didn't chart and their major label debut Popdropper sold marginally.
 The band came back to the US and eventually broke up in 1996.